Typhoon Emma (1956): Okinawa

 Most heeded typhoon watches, either evacuating or bolting storm shutters and stowing away light equipment.
 On Okinawa's eastern beaches however, more than a dozen marines who were unaware of the danger came to the beaches eager to surf in the thundering waves.
 Eleven of the Marines had already paddled out into open water when they realized the danger, but it was too late.
 A strong rip current had overwhelmed the soldiers and all eleven marines drowned.

 When the storm struck, it brought 143 mi/h gusts that ripped apart runways and smashed hangars.
 Heavy rains brought flashfloods that damaged homes and buildings.
 A total of 1059 mm fell at Kadena Air Force Base in 21 hours on September 8.
 By the time Emma left the battered island, there was $8 million (1956 US dollars) in damage.

 The U.S.-held island of Okinawa was hard hit by Emma.
-Numerous planes, runways and barracks were ether damaged or destroyed.
+Numerous planes, runways and barracks were either damaged or destroyed.
 The island was in the recovering phases when in 1957, Typhoon Faye, another powerful typhoon did the same damage ($11.3 million (1957 dollars)).
 Later the island was struck again by Typhoon Charlotte of 1959.